 Gated content is a hugely impactful part of the beginning stages of the customer journey on your website, no matter how big or small your business is.

-So in this post, we’ll explain exactly what this type of online content is plus show you some examples to help inspire you.
+So in this post, we’ll explain exactly what gated content is and plus show you some examples to help inspire you.

 What Is Gated Content?

-Simply put, gated content is online materials that require a form to be filled out in order for someone to access them.
-They are a super-effective way to grow your email list.
+Gated content is content that is only accessible after a user fills out a form.
+They are a super-effective way to capture leads and grow your email list.

 Effective (Pro) Gated Content Examples